 ILMN Investors Have Opportunity to Lead Illumina, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Illumina, Inc. ("Illumina" or the "Company") (NASDAQ: ILMN).
+LOS ANGELES, Dec.
+12, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Illumina, Inc. ("Illumina" or the "Company") (NASDAQ: ILMN).

 Class Period: May 1, 2023 – October 16, 2023